syncfusion-content/asp.net-core-docs/aspnet-core/Spreadsheet/Sparkline.md

 # Sparkline

 Sparkline are easy to interpret and it conveys much more information to the user by visualizing the data in a small amount of space.
 Here sparkline were placed inside the cell.
 It creates the Sparkline based on the selected cell range’s data.
-You can use `allowSparkline` property to enable/disable Sparkline.
+You can use `allow-sparkline` property to enable/disable Sparkline.

 ## Types of Sparkline